cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `ip` <PropMeta>optional</PropMeta>

-  - Ip for local `wrangler dev` server to listen on, defaults to 127.0.0.1
+  - The IP address for the local `wrangler dev` server to listen on, defaults to 127.0.0.1.

 - `port` <PropMeta>optional</PropMeta>

-  - Port for local `wrangler dev` server to listen on, defaults to 8787
+  - Port for local `wrangler dev` server to listen on, defaults to 8787.

 - `local_protocol` <PropMeta>optional</PropMeta>

-  - Protocol that local `wrangler dev` server listen to requests on, defaults to http
+  - Protocol that local `wrangler dev` server listen to requests on, defaults to http.

 - `upstream_protocol` <PropMeta>optional</PropMeta>

-  - Protocol that `wrangler dev` forwards requests on, defaults to https
+  - Protocol that `wrangler dev` forwards requests on, defaults to https.

 </Definitions>